Om-Joshi07/Co-ordinate-Geometry/README.md

 # Co-ordinate-Geometry
-Under this repo, you will find the functions that can perform the co-ordinate geometry operations.
+This repository is about the calculator that can perform co-ordinate geometry operations ranging from Single Point Operations to various shapes.